michaelijieh/we-homies/project-to-do.md

 5. Create a page for rendering page address and description of particular orphanage homes
 6. convert header nav items to a tags
 7. Change the find a home button to an input field.
 It only makes sense that way as this is the function of the website.
+8. Build the individual pages as presented on the nav bar.
+9. Build the databases to hold the information of the orphanage homes.